navi-language/website/learn.md

 Other
 ```

-Use `switch` keyword to declare a switch statement, the condition must have `()` and return a value.
+Use the `switch` keyword to declare a switch statement, the condition must have `()` and return a value.
 And use `case` and `default` to declare a case.
-The `default` case is optional, means if the condition not match any case, it will execute the `default` case.
+The `default` case is optional, which means if the condition does not match any case, it will execute the `default` case.

-You can also use `{}` to declare a [block] in case for more complex logic.
+You can also use `{}` to declare a [block] in case of more complex logic.

 ```nv
 fn get_message(n: int): string {